Ramchandra Dhondiba Bhandare: As a labor and Dalit leader

 Ramchandra Bhandare was active in the trade unions and was secretary to the Kamgar Sangam of the Bombay Municipal Council from 1942 to 1945.
 From 1949 to 1952, Babasaheb chaired a low-level Rural Servants Association, headed by Ambedkar.
-From 1952-54 he was Vice-President of the Bombay Textile Workers Union.
+From 1952 to 1954 he was vice-president of the Bombay Textile Workers Union.
 From 1963 to 1966, Nawabharat was president of the Majdur Mahasabha.
 Bhandare has been a member of the Scheduled Castes Federation since its inception.
 He became president of the Bombay Pradesh Scheduled Castes Federation, a faction of the party.
 When Mahatma Gandhi came to visit Bombay, he left a mehtar's house in Worli to express his friendliness to the Dalits.
 In protest of this "demonstration" of Mahatma Gandhi, Bhandare and his followers protested by flying black flags.
-Consequently, a big feud between the Hindus and the dalits began.
+Consequently, a big feud between the Hindus and the Dalits began.
 In this confrontation, Bhandare stood firm and rose to prominence as a leader of the Bombay Scheduled Castes.
 In 1946 he established a library at Worli.
 He set up a Tamil community in every area of Bombay.
 With the Bhandare initiative, Ambedkar's birthday began to be celebrated on a large scale.
-April 14, 1950 Nirdhar started a weekly newspaper.
+14 April 1950 Nirdhar started a weekly newspaper.
 That lasted for two years.

 Politics

 Bhandare served as a member of the Bombay Municipality from 1948 to 1957.
 From 1960 to 1962, he was a member of the Bombay Legislative Assembly and was the Leader of the Opposition in that House.
 Bhandare was a founding member of the Republican Party of India.
 He also served as the President of the party from 1964 to 1966.
 Later he contested elections as a member of Congress Party in 1967 and 1971, and was elected to Lok Sabha from Bombay Central seat.
-He was also Governor of Bihar during 1973-1976 and Governor of Andhra Pradesh during 1976-77.
+He was also Governor of Bihar during 1973–1976 and Governor of Andhra Pradesh during 1976–77.